empyreanx/godot-snapshot-interpolation-demo/README.md

 The client uses an interpolated buffer to ensure animation remains smooth even in the face of bad network conditions..

-To start a dedicated server with the headless version of Godot type, "godotserver -s server.gd -server"
+To start a dedicated server with the headless version of Godot, in the project directory type, "godotserver -server"

 ## Todo:
 * Implement simple delta compression